Getting error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch didn’t close.

-It’s best to let a pro like one from Eveready Service Experts in Richmond work on repairing or replacing this part.
+It’s better to let a pro like one from Eveready Service Experts in Richmond handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like yours.

 We want you to be fully satisfied with our furnace repair in Richmond.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*